-7 It had never rained during the 1600 years since the creation of the world.
+It had never rained during the 1600 years since the creation of the world.
 Noah believed God's word against all human experience up to that time.
 Don't you know that Noah was the laughingstock of the surrounding society for the 100+ years it took him to build the Ark.
 (But he got the last laugh.)

-8 Note that this was centuries before Abraham.
+&lt;sup>2 Note that this was centuries before Abraham.

-9 But his obedience was not complete; he took his father, and that cost him 15 years in Haran; and from there he took Lot, the bad consequences of which lasted for centuries (indeed, for as long as there were Moabites and Ammonites).
+&lt;sup>3 But his obedience was not complete; he took his father, and that cost him 15 years in Haran; and from there he took Lot, the bad consequences of which lasted for centuries (indeed, for as long as there were Moabites and Ammonites).